 Trout fishing is an activity that is covered by literally thousands of books, videos and screeds of information on the net.
 There are books, videos and web-sites devoted to every aspect of the sport.
 Whole books, videos and web-sites devoted to one stream, river or lake.
 Books devoted to one method of fishing, or the things trout eat and when.
 Hundreds and hundreds of books on flies and lures, and how to make them.

-Reading the books and watching the videos will supply an invaluable background of info, but until that information is put to use on the water, the information is just that, info.
+Reading the books, websites and watching the videos will supply an invaluable background of info, but until that information is put to use on the water, the information is just that, info.

 (Article continues below advertisement)

 He was perhaps 50.
-This estimate is subject to a long ago early-teen memory.
+(Me?
+About 13.)
 Everyone over 20 seemed old at that time.
-His accent proved that he was a local, in the Southland, South Island, New Zealand waters I was fishing.
+His accent proved that he was a local, in the Southland, New Zealand waters I was fishing.

 He was downstream fishing, and had moved to halfway down the pool.
 Permission to enter the pool requested and granted, I waded out to mid-thigh at the head of the pool above him.
 My first cast nearly fell on the opposite bank.
 Back then, to my immature mind, casting long distances seemed to be the prime distinguishing feature between a real fisherman and a duffer.